top of page

 or

 b.
-You don't know enough about your own industry to compare your work to something more specific and less widely popular.
+You don't know enough about your own niche to compare your work to something more specific and less widely popular.

 Either way, I had to scrap Amulet as a comp.
 Andrew recommended checking out the works of Ben Hatke and Jason Pamment for potential comps.
 Hatke and Pamment would come up again later in the conversation.

 Andrew even liked the unconventional style of fantasy I was portraying in Strandlands.
-The literary world is tired of swords, dragons, and sorcerers, so something fresh and unique is sure to catch an agent's eye.
+The literary world is tired of knights, kings, and dragons, so something fresh and unique is sure to catch an agent's eye.

 All of this was turning out to be such a boost, just when I was starting to feel a bit burnt out.